 Customer portal for collision repair shops: live repair status, zero phone calls

 'Where is my car' is the most expensive question in collision repair.
 Your front desk spends 12 to 18 hours a week answering it.
 Claimory's customer claim portal sends a live status link the day the car drops in.
 The customer sees photos, repair milestones, and an ETA in real time.
 Two-way SMS runs on the claim record.
-Deductible collection happens at the portal.
-Most shops cut customer phone calls by 40 to 60 percent in the first 30 days.
-Plans from $49 per location per month.
+The deductible balance shows on the claim and in the pickup invite so the customer knows what they owe before they arrive.
+Operator interviews from the Claimory cohort report 3 to 6 status calls a day at about 4 minutes each, time the portal hands back to the front desk.
+Plans from $49.99 per location per month.
 14-day free trial, no credit card required.

 The 'where is my car' call costs more than you think